untangled-web/untangled-cookbook/README.md

 This cookbook is intended to cover use-cases of how to do common tasks for single-page webapps using the Untangled Web Framework.

+The recipes themselves are in the `recipes` subdirectory, and each has a recipe `README.md`.
+This document acts as an index of them.

+Each of them is set up for use in IntelliJ, emacs, or vim.
+They can be started from a plain command line.

 # Recipes

 ## UI